-As English (and many other languages) forms inflections mainly by changing suffixes, an experiment was performed where every word was reversed (e.g. requirement \rightarrow tnemeriuqer), to evaluate whether the model can cope with other mechanisms of word inflection.
-On this data, NMAS obtains a prediction accuracy that is only slightly worse than the original version.
+As English (and many other languages) forms inflections mainly by changing suffixes, an experiment was performed where every word was reversed (e.g. "requirement" \rightarrow "tnemeriuqer"), to evaluate whether the model can cope with other mechanisms of word inflection.
+On this data, NMAS obtains a prediction accuracy that is only slightly worse than the original version (96.00% on English validation set).
 This indicates that the model can cope with different kinds of inflectional patterns (i.e. suffix and prefix changes).
-As can be noted in the example outputs (see Table 6), the model does handle several different kinds of inflections (including orthographic variations such as y/ie), and it does not require the demo relation to show the same inflectional pattern as the query word.
+As can be noted in the example outputs (see Table 7), the model does handle several different kinds of inflections (including orthographic variations such as y/ie), and it does not require the demo relation to show the same inflectional pattern as the query word.
 In fact, often when the system fails, it does so by inflecting irregular words in a regular manner, suggesting that patterns with less data availability poses the major problem.